brainboard/docs/cloud-design/design-area/node.md

 ### Cloud configuration

-Every node that is a cloud resource will have its Terraform code automatically generated and updated when you fill the information in the ID card or when you move the node into a parent, where it inherits some cloud properties.
+Every node that is a cloud resource will have its Terraform code automatically generated and updated when you fill the information in the Resource Configuration panel or when you move the node into a parent, where it inherits some cloud properties.

-Refer to ID card page for more details about how to update the cloud configuration of nodes and all the options available.
+Refer to [Resource Configuration](../resource-configuration.md) page for more details about how to update the cloud configuration of nodes and all the options available.

 ### Behavior